s-heins/articles/git/01 Introduction/Introduction.md

 ![Initializing a git repository](initialize-git.png)

 As you can see, this creates to a hidden folder `.git`.
-If we delete this folder again, the folder will no longer be a git repository.
+If we delete this folder again, your directory will no longer be a git repository.

 ### Configure

 In order not to get mixed up with different authors, you will want to set your name and email in your git config.
-You can either do so globally for the current logged-in user by running it with the `--global` modifier which sets it for all repositories, or for just this one repository if you run these commands with the `--local` flag or leaving out the flag altogether.
+You can either do so globally for the current logged-in user by running it with the `--global` modifier which sets it for all repositories, or for just this one repository if you run these commands with the `--local` flag or leaving out the flag altogether since "local" is the default setting.

 ```shell
 git config --global user.name "Evelyn Example"